LBMC/midr/README.md

 # IDR

-This tools is designed to compute the Irreproducible Discovery Rate (IDR) from NarrowPeaks files for two or more replicates.
+This tool is designed to compute the Irreproducible Discovery Rate (IDR) from NarrowPeaks files for two or more replicates.
-It's an implementation of the method described in the following paper using Gaussian copula.
+It’s an implementation of the method described in the following paper using Gaussian copula.

 > LI, Qunhua, BROWN, James B., HUANG, Haiyan, et al. Measuring reproducibility